By Clayton Krueger

 We know that they might not be hungry in that instant, but if we do a good job of staying present in their lives when they are outside our four walls, then there is a very high likelihood that they will visit us the next time they are in the mood for pizza.
 That ladies and gentlemen is strategic fishing.

 An early adopter to digital marketing, Clayton Krueger is the director of marketing and communications for seven-unit Farrelli’s Wood Fire Pizza in Tacoma, Wash.
 He is a regular Pizza Expo speaker and an authority on pizzeria marketing plans.
-He will speak on Proven Tactics in Social Media Marketing on Tuesday, March 25, at Pizza Expo.
-He will also present a seminar for new operators on Monday, March 24, titled First-Year Marketing for Pizzerias.

 CLICK HERE to read more Pizza Expo Exclusives.